hk-dev13/doc-envoyou/docs/guides/rate-limiting.md

 # Rate Limiting Guide

-This guide explains how rate limiting works in the EnvoyOU API and best practices for handling rate limits effectively.
+This guide explains how rate limiting works in the Envoyou API and best practices for handling rate limits effectively.

 ## Rate Limit Tiers